Boston Common, fall, autumn

 • Jamaica Plain

-The Arnold Arboretum of Harvard University is both a botanical research institution and free public park, maintaining a world-class collection of trees.
-Each season offers a different experience, and fall might just be the best time to visit, offering a full spectrum of foliage.
-Free guided tours to the most brilliant areas are offered regularly, and you may find cider, apples and music throughout autumn.
+Harvard’s Arnold Arboretum is both a botanical research institution and free public park, maintaining a world-class collection of trees.
+Each season offers a different experience, and fall might just be the best time to visit, putting a full spectrum of foliage on display.
+Free guided tours to the most brilliant areas are offered regularly, though we recommend doing the self-guided “Fruits of Autumn” walk.

 Advertising